Get Help Today(855) 593-1695

 - Blurred vision

-As this is happening, alcohol enters your bloodstream through your stomach and small intestine (the effects begin peaking after 30 minutes).
-Its chemicals reach the brain and begin disrupting its normal function.
-Alcohol is a mood changer and delays the information sent to the brain (i.e. when to stop).
-Alcohol lowers judgment and increases reaction time, meaning that individuals who are “drunk” are more likely to engage in risky behaviors and suffer accidents and other negative consequences.
+Alcohol enters the bloodstream through the stomach and small intestine The effects of alcohol begin to peak after 30 minutes after consumption.
+Chemicals then reach the brain and begin disrupting normal functions.
+A delay of information affects one’s judgment while increasing reaction time, meaning that individuals who are “drunk” are more likely to engage in risky behaviors and suffer accidents and other negative consequences.

-At the liver, alcohol is filtered at a rate of about one drink per hour.
+In the liver, alcohol is filtered at a rate of about one drink per hour.
 The alcohol is processed into water, carbon dioxide, and energy for the body.
-Too much alcohol causes a backup of fat in the liver, leading to hepatitis.
+Too much alcohol causes a backup of fat in the liver which can lead to hepatitis.
 The kidneys then must work harder to process the alcohol to be excreted as urine.
-Alcohol also leaves the body through the lungs (about 8% is exhaled – this is how breathalyzers work).
+Alcohol also leaves the body through the lungs with about 8% being exhaled.
 Some alcohol also evaporates through the skin.

 Help is out there

 The long-term abuse of alcohol can negatively impact the brain, heart, liver, and pancreas.
-Alcohol interferes with the normal function of the brain, disrupting its communication pathways.
-Long-term addictions may result in a number of disorders, ranging from memory loss to nerve damage (alcoholic neuropathy).
-Over a long time, alcohol can cause stretching of the heart muscles, arrhythmias, stroke, and high blood pressure.
+Long-term addictions may result in a number of disorders, ranging from memory loss to nerve damage.
+Extended alcohol use can cause stretching of the heart muscles, arrhythmias, stroke, and high blood pressure.
 Too much alcohol can cause the pancreas to cease filtering toxins and start releasing them, eventually leading to pancreatitis.
 However, some of the most common and life-threatening alcohol-related complications take place in the liver.

 Alcoholic Fatty Liver Disease

 Alcoholic fatty liver disease is a buildup of fat in the liver cells due to an overconsumption of alcohol that the liver cannot process.
-About 90 to 100% of heavy drinkers have fatty livers, according to the American Liver Foundation.
+About 90 to 100% of heavy drinkers (15 drinks a week for men or 8 drinks a week for women) have fatty livers, according to the American Liver Foundation.
 People with fatty livers have up to a 10% chance of abusing alcohol to the point that they develop a prolonged illness that results in death.

 Alcoholic hepatitis (AH) is inflammation of the liver.
 Of long-time heavy drinkers, 35% will develop AH.
 Most patients are diagnosed with AH after 20 years of consuming 6 to 7 drinks per day (though some are diagnosed with it after only 10 years).
-All heavy drinkers don’t develop AH but some who drink moderately will develop it.
-However, due to the progression of liver damage, up to 40% of AH patients die within a month of diagnosis.
+Due to the progression of liver damage, up to 40% of AH patients die within a month of diagnosis.